OHDSI/gaiaDocker/README.md

 ### Mac Silicon

 If using Mac Silicon (M1, M2, etc), you **may** need to set the DOCKER_ARCH variable in Section 1 of the .env file to "linux/arm64" (line 5).
 Some Broadsea services still need to run via emulation of linux/amd64 and are hard-coded as such.

+It is likely the gaia-core container will run, but RStudio login will fail on Mac Silicon.
+The base Hades image upon which this version of gaia-core is built is only maintained for amd64 architectures.

 ## gaiaDocker - Quick start